penguinpowernz/clai/README.md

 - [x] specify system prompt in the config file
 - [x] specify settings including model and URL in config file
 - [x] working chat with ollama models
+- [ ] get errors and system messages showing in the UI
 - [ ] send files in prompt when `@filename` is in the prompt
 - [ ] add `search_file` and `list_files` tools
 - [ ] ask for permission for the AI to use tools